Hotrian/HeadlessOverlayToolkit/readme.md

 This is a stripped down version of the SteamVR Unity Plugin with a custom Overlay script that allows for a number of things not built into the default Overlay script.
 For instance, this Overlay script allows drawing multiple Overlays at once, as well as placing Overlays into the world.

+To use this, [grab Unity 5.3.6f1](https://unity3d.com/get-unity/download/archive) and roll your own by cloning the repo or [downloading the source as a zip](https://github.com/Hotrian/HeadlessOverlayToolkit/archive/master.zip).
+Other versions of Unity may work, but this Repo has only been tested with v5.3.5 and v5.3.6.
+Newer versions of Unity (5.4+) will likely have issues.

 **Demos:**

 Note that these demos were taken during development, and do not necessarily represent the current state of the branch.